bgr001/dsa210project/README.md

 Crisis intervention by the police could be playing a role in this.
 Though, in the design phase of this experiment, police data was chosen as a violence marker; as such, a hypothesis test can be done.

-$H_0:$ There is no correlation between the number of police officers per 1000 people and suicide rates in the focus countries from 2000 to 2016. $\rho = 0$
+$H_0:$ There is no correlation between the number of police officers per 1000 people and suicide rates in the focus countries in 2000-2016. $\rho = 0$

-$H_A:$ There is a positive correlation between the number of police officers per 1000 people and suicide rates in the focus countries from 2000 to 2016. $rho \neq 0$
+$H_A:$ There is a positive correlation between the number of police officers per 1000 people and suicide rates in the focus countries in 2000-2016. $\rho \neq 0$

 The results are found in the table below.
 There seems to be a negative trend in each country between the two variables, though only in the United States and the United Kingdom is the correlation significant (p-value < 0.05).
 Because statistical evidence is not significant enough in all focus countries in the specified time period, we fail to reject the null hypothesis.
 | Country         | Pearson r | p-value |